luluzhou1/luluzhou1.github.io/_posts/2025-10-26-AI-investor.md

 - **Personalized coaching at scale.** Instead of generic advice, an agent can provide just-in-time, portfolio-specific nudges that help you stay the course.
 - **Fee deflation on “emotional labor.”** Much of what investors pay for—calm and clarity—can be delivered 24/7 by software.

 Will AI *beat the market*?
-Maybe in niches, sometimes.
+Maybe.
 But the bigger near-term win is shrinking **behavioral drag**: the costly gap between a strategy’s returns and what the investor actually captures after fear and FOMO.
 If AI helps more of us behave like disciplined, low-cost indexers with sensible guardrails, that alone is a massive upgrade.

 **Bottom line:** AI doesn’t need to be a genius investor to matter.
 It just needs to protect the framework when it’s hardest for humans to do so.